Hafiz-Anas/Hafiz-Anas/README.md

 ---

-## 🎬 About Streamly
+## What we're about

-> **Streamly** is a video streaming-focused software house.
+> **Streamli** is a video streaming-focused software house.
 We design, architect, and deliver end-to-end streaming solutions for businesses — from real-time live streaming to scalable video-on-demand pipelines.

 ```
 Early Stage  ·  Full Stack Engineering  ·  Open for Client Projects